Engee documentation

 Here:

-• overflow - if true, wrap behaviour is used; if false, saturation is enabled - the value is limited by the type range.
+• overflow' — if `true, the overflow behavior (wrap) is used; if false, saturation is enabled — the value is limited to the range of the type.

-The econvert function can be used for type conversion before comparisons, inside arithmetic expressions, when processing signals in conditions and other scenarios.
+The 'econvert` function can be used for type conversion before comparisons, inside arithmetic expressions, during signal processing in conditions and other scenarios.

-Type-controlled arithmetic with esum, esub, emul, ediv, `emul!
+Type-controlled arithmetic using esum, esub, emul, ediv, emul!

-The functions of the typed arithmetic operations esum, esub, emul, ediv, emul! have the same interface:
+Functions of typed arithmetic operations esum, esub, emul, ediv, emul! have the same interface:

 esum(x1, x2, out_type, overflow=true, rm=RoundDown)